Dartpixel/Birthday-Invitation/README.md

 Happy Birthday to everyone in advance !!
 For any issue, please pull in the issue
-Designed in HTML CSS only
+Designed in HTML CSS only.